ianvexler/AutomatedFPLPlayer/README.md

 </br>

+# Key Libraries

+This project relies on several libraries to streamline data processing, visualization, and machine learning tasks.
+These include:

+- **numpy** – numerical operations and array manipulation
+- **pandas** – data manipulation and analysis
+- **matplotlib** – data visualization
+- **seaborn** – statistical data visualization built on matplotlib
+- **scikit-learn** – machine learning utilities and models
+- **tensorflow** – deep learning framework
+- **soccerdata** – accessing football data from multiple sources (not actively used)
+- **thefuzz** – string matching and fuzzy search

 # Key Classes

 ## Model Class - Description

 The `Model` class is the core of the **AutomatedFPLPlayer** project, responsible for training and predicting Fantasy Premier League (FPL) player performance using various machine learning models.
-It supports multiple regression models, including **Random Forest, AdaBoost, Gradient Boosting, XGBoost, and LSTM (single-layer & multi-layer)**.
+It supports multiple regression models, including **Random Forest, AdaBoost, Gradient Boosting, XGBoost, and LSTM**.

 The `Model` class supports several command-line arguments to customize its behavior: